FreddyVRetro/ISA-PicoMEM/drivers/README.md

 Usage : ASTCLOCK /R  (/R for resident)<br />

-**WARNING :** The PicoMEM RTC initially set the date to May 22 2025 and stay saved only if th ePicoMEM is kept powered on, via the USB port.<br />
+**WARNING :** The PicoMEM RTC initially set the date to May 22 2025 and stay saved only if the PicoMEM is kept powered on, via the USB port.<br />
 Time is saved after a PC soft reboot.<br />